lys-08/AppMobile/README.md

 ClickMe is entirely developed in Kotlin, following the Jetpack Compose framework, on Android Studio.

 This was developed as part of a project for the Android Studio course at the University of Québec at Chicoutimi.

+The application is available in :

+- English
+- French
+- Spanish
+- Portuguese
+- Czech

 ### Future improvements and contributions